efeelize/eng/kaiyan/dinner/wine.md

 ***Ah.
 Gotcha.
 I’ll have the Syrah then.
 Is it heavily oaked?***

 ***Yes, it’s very oaky and heavy on the tannins.***

+# V.pattern
+***nothing is better after a long day of hiking in the Napa mountains than to unwind with a leisurely wine tasting.***

+***Absolutely.
+Ah, here comes the tasting flight now.
+Which should we start with?***

+***Let’s save the cabernet sauvignon for last – it’s probably still pretty tight and needs to breath.
+How about the sauvignon blanc?***

+***it’s very acidic and bright, Very crisp, yes, with a hint of citrus.
+I would pair it with a nice fish filet.***

+***Let’s try the chardonnay,Interesting, the bouquet is very fruity, almost a pineapple flavor.To be honest, this isn’t my cup of tea.
+It’s just not that complex.***

+***let’s try this cab. this is very big and full-bodied.
+Lots of tannins.Extremely oaky as well.
+I love it.***

+***You know, I really do think terroir makes a big difference in wines so have always preferred old world wines to new world.
+But this vintage from the Sonoma valley really knocks it out of the park.
+I think I’m going to buy a bottle.***